amdtech/dalli/README.md

 **failover**: Boolean, if true Dalli will failover to another server if the main server for a key is down.

+**nonascii**: Boolean, if true Dalli will allow the use of non-ascii keys.

 **compression**: Boolean, if true Dalli will gzip-compress values larger than 1K.

 **socket_timeout**: Timeout for all socket operations (connect, read, write).
 Default is 0.5.